 If chemo is used, you should understand the goals and limitations of this therapy.
 Sometimes chemo can improve your quality of life, and other times it can diminish it.
 You need to discuss this with your doctors.

 New treatments that may benefit patients with distant recurrence of cervical cancer are being evaluated in clinical trials.
 You may want to think about participating in a clinical trial.

 Cervical cancer in pregnancy

 A small number of cervical cancers are found in pregnant women.
-If your cancer is a very early cancer, such as stage IA, then most doctors believe that it is safe to continue the pregnancy to term.
+If your cancer is at a very early stage, such as IA, then most doctors believe that it is safe to continue the pregnancy to term.
 Several weeks after delivery, a hysterectomy or a cone biopsy is recommended (the cone biopsy is suggested only for substage IA1).

 If the cancer is stage IB or higher, then you and your doctor must decide whether to continue the pregnancy.
 If not, treatment would be radical hysterectomy and/or radiation.
 If you decide to continue the pregnancy, the baby should be delivered by cesarean section as soon as it is able to survive outside the womb.
 More advanced cancers, should be treated immediately.